top of page

 Client Icon.png

-Castle Fractal is a top-down action roguelite where the player defeats monsters and picks up weapons to progress through rooms and aim for a high score.
+Castle Fractal is a top-down action dungeon crawler, where the player defeats monsters and expands and manages their inventory to progress through rooms and aim for a high score.

 Throughout development, I released two prototypes to playtest combat mechanics such as enemy behavior and weapon abilities.